lukaszcz/cmakefile/README.md

 the global one.

 ### Concatenable options
-* `PROGRAMS`: Program executables to create.
+* `PROGRAMS`: Program executables to create (paths relative to the source directory).
 Default: basenames without extension of source files containing definitions of `main`.
 * `SUBDIRS`: Subdirectories of the source directory (`SRCDIR`) included in the search for sources.
 Default: empty.
 * `IGNORE`: Source files to ignore (paths are relative to the source